Nvidia’s Isaac robot simulations debut on Omniverse

 The Omniverse is the underlying foundation for Nvidia’s simulators, including the Isaac platform — which now includes several new features.

 Built on the Nvidia Omniverse platform, Isaac Sim is a robotics simulation application and synthetic data generation tool.
-It allows roboticists to train and test their robots more efficiently by providing a realistic simulation of the robot interacting with compelling environments that can expand coverage beyond what is possible in the real world.
+It enables roboticists to train and test their robots more efficiently by providing a realistic simulation of the robot interacting with compelling environments that can expand coverage beyond what’s possible in the real world.

-This release of Isaac Sim also adds improved multi-camera support and sensor capabilities, and a PTC OnShape CAD importer to make it easier to bring in 3D assets.
-These new features will expand the breadth of robots and environments that can be successfully modeled and deployed in every aspect: from design and development of the physical robot, then training the robot, to deploying in a “digital twin” in which the robot is simulated and tested in an accurate and photorealistic virtual environment.
+This release of Isaac Sim also adds improved multi-camera support and sensor capabilities and a PTC OnShape CAD importer to make it easier to bring in 3D assets.
+These new features will expand the breadth of robots and environments that can be successfully modeled and deployed in every aspect: from design and development of the physical robot to training the robot and “digital twin” deployment and testing.

 Developers have long seen the benefits of having a powerful simulation environment for testing and training robots.
-But all too often, the simulators have had shortcomings that limited their adoption.
-Isaac Sim addresses these drawbacks, Andrews said.
+All too often, shortcomings have limited the simulators’ adoption, but Isaac Sim addresses these drawbacks, Andrews said.

 Realistic simulation